-With these numbers, India is emerging as one of the quickest developing cryptocurrency markets in the world.
+With these numbers, India is emerging as one of the quickest-developing cryptocurrency markets in the world.
 According to a study by Gemini, nearly 54% of traders in India have purchased cryptocurrency for the first time in 2021.
-The country has travelled a long way from witnessing the ban on cryptos in 2018 to the government proposing taxation laws in 2022.
+The country has come a long way, from witnessing the ban on cryptos in 2018 to the government proposing taxation laws in 2022.

 Q1.
 Can You Buy Cryptocurrency Legally in India?

 A: Yes, you can freely buy and sell cryptocurrencies in India through crypto platforms like Mudrex.
 Download now and start investing!
 No law in India prohibits buying and selling cryptocurrencies.

 Up until March 2020, RBI had restricted buying and selling of cryptocurrencies.
 But once the Supreme Court revoked the same and announced that dealing in cryptocurrencies isn’t illegal, it has become the preferred medium of investment for people in the country.
 Lakhs of people are already investing in it, and many more are joining the party every day.

 Q2.
 What Are the Legal Procedures to Buy Crypto in India?